 For all charitable trusts that we administer, an annual fee is charged of approximately 0.5% of the beginning-of-the-year market value.
 For all gift annuities that we administer, a fee totaling less than 0.5% of the beginning-of the-year market value is charged on the annual income allocation.
 Upon final distribution of trust or annuity assets, standard gift revenue fees are applied.
 For those charitable trusts that we do not administer, standard gift revenue fees are applied upon receipt of distribution from the trust.

-The UB Foundation is proud to support UB’s upcoming capital campaign.
-In fact, we have been involved in all of UB’s capital campaigns — providing gift stewardship, managing the endowment, and ensuring that donors are able to direct their gifts.
-Capital Campaign
+The UB Foundation has a critical role in supporting Boldly Buffalo: The Campaign for UB.
+Just as we have been involved in all of UB’s capital campaigns, we will continue to provide gift stewardship, manage the endowment, and help ensure that donors are able to direct their gifts.
+Boldly Buffalo